Super Bowl game balls hand-stitched in Ohio - NewsBreak

 The Wilson FootballFactory is where each NFL football used for the big game is made.

 “Everything is done by people here, nothing automated in any way, we rely on people 100 percent,” he said.
-Kelce brothers interview mom and dad on new podcast ahead of Super Bowl
+5 things to know about Super Bowl LVII

 The football begins with the cutout.
 It will go through 20 different steps within the 38,000-square-foot building and it will touch numerous hands along the way before it’s finally ready for play.